Trade Terms Anatomy: The Complete FMCG Manufacturer-to-Retailer Taxonomy

 What Are Trade Terms?

-Trade terms are the contractual financial arrangements between a manufacturer and a retailer that determine the actual price paid for goods.
-They sit between the list price (the theoretical maximum) and the pocket price (the actual realized price after all deductions).
+They sit between the list price (the theoretical maximum) and the pocket price (the actual realized price after every deduction).

-The taxonomy has four levels:
+The four-level taxonomy

 Trade Terms Arithmetic